ikarus-project/ikarus/docs/website/02_examples/vonMisesTruss.md

 ## Code highlights

-The struct named `Truss` is created as an object in `AutoDiffFE`.
+The struct named `Truss` is created such that it inherits from `AutoDiffFE`.
 It is constructed as shown below:
 ```cpp
 Truss(const Basis &basis, const typename LocalView::Element &element, double p_EA)
     : BaseDisp(basis.flat(), element), BaseAD(basis.flat(), element), EA{p_EA} {